NcStudios/NcEngine/docs/CreatingAProject.md

 ## Building
 ------------
 The CMakeLists.txt needs to be written before we can build.
-If the NcEngine install directory isn't your system default, you can tell find_pakcage to search in \<path>/NcEngine/\<config>:
+If the NcEngine install directory isn't your system default, you can tell find_pakcage to search in \<path>/NcEngine/\<config>.
+MSVC users will need to set WIN32_EXECUTABLE to correctly link to WinMain:
 ```cmake
 cmake_minimum_required(VERSION 3.10)
 project("Example" LANGUAGES CXX)